-- (a) Elect a Member, other than a Member of the Cabinet, to be the Chair of the Council; - (b) Appoint a person, other than a Member of the Cabinet, to be the Vice Chair of the Council; - (c) Elect the Cabinet Leader, if the term of office of the previous Leader has come to an end; - (d) Appoint the Leader of the Main Opposition (see Procedure Rule 39); - (e) Elect a Member, other than a Member of the Cabinet, to preside if the Chair is not present; - (f) Receive apologies for absences; - (g) Receive any declarations of disclosable pecuniary or personal interests; - (h) Approve the Minutes of the last meeting; - (i) Receive any announcements from the Chair and/or Head of Paid Service; - (j) Give a vote of thanks to the retiring Chair and presentation of retiring Chair's insignia; - (k) In an election year, receive the return of the Returning Officer; - (I) Establish such Committees as the Full Council considers appropriate to deal with matters which are neither reserved to the Full Council nor are Executive functions, including a Committee to consider Standards issues and an Overview and Scrutiny Committee, in accordance with Council Procedure Rule 2.3 below; - (m) Appoint Members to the Committees of the Council in accordance with Council Procedure Rules 2.3 and 2.4 below; - (n) Adopt any changes to the Council's Constitution and the Scheme of Officer Delegations, other than those relating to Executive functions, as set out in Part 4 of this Constitution; - (o) Approve a programme of Ordinary meetings of the Council for the year, if not already agreed; - (p) Consider any other business set out in the summons convening the meeting; and - (q) Consider any business that the Chair believes to be urgent, in that the matter to be determined has arisen since the publication of the agenda and failure to determine it at this meeting would cause significant adverse impact on the Council.
+- (a) Elect a Member, other than a Cabinet Member, to be the Mayor of the Borough; - (b) Appoint a person, other than a Cabinet Member, to be the Deputy Mayor of the Borough; - (c) Elect the Leader, if the term of office of the previous Leader has come to an end; - (d) Appoint the Leader of the Main Opposition (see Procedure Rule 39); - (e) Elect a Member, other than a Cabinet Member, to preside if the Mayor is not present; - (f) Receive apologies for absences; - (g) Receive any declarations of disclosable pecuniary or personal interests; - (h) Approve the Minutes of the last meeting; - (i) Receive any announcements from the Mayor and/or Head of Paid Service; - (j) Give a vote of thanks to the retiring Mayor and presentation of retiring Mayor's insignia; - (k) In an election year, receive the return of the Returning Officer; - (I) Establish such Committees as the Full Council considers appropriate to deal with matters which are neither reserved to the Full Council nor are Executive functions, including a Committee to consider Standards issues and an Overview and Scrutiny Committee, in accordance with Council Procedure Rule 2.3 below; - (m) Appoint Members to the Committees of the Council in accordance with Council Procedure Rules 2.3 and 2.4 below: - (n) Adopt any changes to the Constitution and the Scheme of Officer Delegations, other than those relating to Executive functions, as set out in Part 4 of this Constitution; - (o) Approve a programme of Ordinary Meetings of the Council for the year, if not already agreed; - (p) Consider any other business set out in the summons convening the meeting; and - (q) Consider any business that the Mayor believes to be urgent, in that the matter to be determined has arisen since the publication of the agenda and failure to determine it at this meeting would cause significant adverse impact on the Council.

-There is no opportunity for the public or Members question time at an Annual meeting of the Full Council.
+There is no opportunity for the public or Members question time at an Annual Meeting of the Full Council.